guilhermebotossi/verbose-fiesta/htb_certification/7 - Password Attacks/Windows Authentication Process.md

 #### LSASS

+The [Local Security Authority](https://learn.microsoft.com/en-us/windows-server/security/credentials-protection-and-management/configuring-additional-lsa-protection) (`LSA`) is a protected subsystem that authenticates users and logs them into the local computer.
+In addition, the LSA maintains information about all aspects of local security on a computer.
+It also provides various services for translating between names and security IDs (`SIDs`).

 [Local Security Authority Subsystem Service](https://en.wikipedia.org/wiki/Local_Security_Authority_Subsystem_Service) (`LSASS`) is a collection of many modules and has access to all authentication processes that can be found in `%SystemRoot%\System32\Lsass.exe`.
 This service is responsible for the local system security policy, user authentication, and sending security audit logs to the `Event log`.
 In other words, it is the vault for Windows-based operating systems, and we can find a more detailed illustration of the **LSASS** architecture [here](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-2000-server/cc961760(v=technet.10)?redirectedfrom=MSDN).

 |**Authentication Packages**|**Description**|